Graylag-PD/Goose-Belt-Purger/README.md

 Belt is moving along two printed rollers.
 How does it hold on those rollers without any kind of flanges?
 Dark magic, don't ask.

 One of the rollers is driven by a cheap miniature DC motor with transmision.
 I used a 12V 300rpm version which is powerful enough to drive the belt, however 300rpm is too fast for practical use, so you should get version with 50rpm or less.
 Although motor is rated for 12V, you can also most likely power it with 24V assuming you drive it with less than 50% PWM - as long you do not overheat the motor, voltage should not matter.
 Note: In my case motor driven with steady 12V heats itself to around 60°C in ambient temperature, which means overheating in hot chamber is certainly possible.
 Make sure to use low enough PWM duty cycle to keep the temperature reasonable.
+> [!WARNING]
-IMPORTANT: Make sure to read and understand comments in section "Electrical connection".
+> Make sure to read and understand comments in section "Electrical connection".
 Risk of permanent damage to your controller board!

 Other roller is free spinning on a tilting arm.
 Arm can tilt on a bearing around motor shaft and is pushed upward by a pair of magnets acting as a spring.
 Arms' purpose is to push against the nozzle, but move away to prevent a collision with the nozzle or any part of the printhead.

 Mounting of GBP is designed to use adjustable Klicky style mount.
 This can change in the future, but at this moment allows simple adjustment of the position in the frame.

 # BOM
-1x Silicone bracelet 12x200
+- 1x Silicone bracelet 12x200
-1x DC motor 12mm diameter 12V 50rpm (or less)
+- 1x DC motor 12mm diameter 12V 50rpm (or less)
-2x 623 bearings
+- 2x 623 bearings
-2x 6x3 magnet (Voron standard size)
+- 2x 6x3 magnet (Voron standard size)
-12x heatset insert M3x5x4 (Voron standard size)
+- 12x heatset insert M3x5x4 (Voron standard size)

-M3 hardware:
+**M3 hardware:**
  - 1x M3 nut
  - 1x M3 grub screw
  - 8x M3x8 SHCS